Wuhan Polytechnic University

-Wuhan Polytechnic University (武汉轻工大学 (Wǔhàn Qīnggōng Dàxué, Wuhan Light Industry University)) is a university in Wuhan, China.
+Wuhan Polytechnic University (武汉轻工大学 (Wǔhàn Qīnggōng Dàxué, Wuhan Light Industry University)) is a provincial public university in Wuhan, Hubei, China.
 It is located in the Evergreen Garden (Chang Qing Hua Yuan) real estate development north of Hankou, near Tianhe Airport.

 WHPU is a multidisciplinary comprehensive university that focuses on food science and engineering.
 It has about 16,000 full-time students.
 The university develops agricultural products for processing and transformation.